SophiaHjornhede/Backend-Todo-project/README.md

 # Backend-Todo-project

-Backend for a todo app based on Hibernate crud iterface.
+Backend for a todo app based on Hibernate crud interface, use Postman to call the REST API.

-Project is ongoing, what need to be done next are:
+Methods in ItemController are working on the MySql server.

-- Create a config-class
+Config-class is created
-- Change field-based DI to constructor based DI
+Field-based DI changed to constructor based DI
-- Create a business logic class
+A business logic class is created
-- Frontend part, which calls the REST API
+Frontend part, which calls the REST API